 All students must abide by the Student Charter that is provided at time of Induction as part of the Student Handbook.
 If you do not comply with the College rules and regulations, including attendance regulations as set out in the Student Charter, disciplinary action will take place according to the College Student Disciplinary Policy.
 This may result in you not being able to continue your studies at the College.
 The College’s Student Disciplinary Procedures can be found online www.nwrc.ac.uk/policies.

 Health & Safety

 The North West Regional College will comply fully with the requirements of the Health and Safety at Work (Northern Ireland) Order 1978 and will ensure so far as is reasonably practicable the health, safety and welfare of its students, visitors and employees at work.
 It will also ensure that the discharge of these responsibilities in co-operation with its students and employees shall be an integral part of the duties and objectives of the College.

 Changes to Terms and Conditions

 The North West Regional College may change these terms and conditions at any time.
 You should visit the College website regularly to review any amendments to the regulations and policies referred to in the Terms.
-We will make reasonable endeavours to draw your attention to any significant changes to regulations and policies.
+We will make reasonable endeavors to draw your attention to any significant changes to regulations and policies.

 The information contained within this document is correct at time of print.
 However, it may be subject to change and no course advertised is guaranteed.
-Please note that courses are delivered in English (unless otherwise stated).
+Please note that courses are delivered in English (unless otherwise stated)